kaylanhua/cs262/design1/docs/eng_notebook.md

 - If the user already exists when someone tries to create an account, we just automatically log that person into the account.
 We thought this would provide a better user experience, though it would not work great at scale (i.e. many people have the same name and might try to claim the same username).
 - When someone queries for all users who are logged in, we list all the users who are logged in, not just some sample of them.
 We thought this to be more constructive, since the idea of listing the accounts which are active is to figure out who you can possibly talk to at a given moment.
 - We made sure to lock all threads inside of the server so that no thread could alter the shared data structures when others were trying to access it.
+- Messsages are at most 800 characters.
+If a user attempts to submit any more than that, they are asked to cut their message down.
+This is because we want to have enough space in the max 1024 char message to put in the sender and receiver's usernames, as well as any other op codes or separators we might have.
+We could have done more than 800 chars (op codes and usernames wouldn't take up more than 100 chars), but 800 is playing it safe.

 ## GRPC Engineering Decisions
 More key decisions